 Salem State University was established under the supervision of Horace Mann in 1854 as a normal school.
-Salem State’s suburban campus is just north of Boston and operates with six campuses that offer degree program to nearly 9,400 undergraduate and graduate students.
+Their suburban campus is just north of Boston and operates with six campuses that offer degree programs to nearly 9,400 undergraduate and graduate students.
 Salem State University offers an innovative series of speakers which has included in the past Gerald Ford, Bill Clinton, George HW Bush, Jay Leno, Tom Brady, Maya Angelo, and Robert Redford.

 What We Like: Fire science degree candidates are required to participate in a fire science internship, with numerous opportunities throughout the greater Boston region.

 15. Lake Superior State University

 Lake Superior State University offers a BS in Fire Science degree program that offers a certification or non-certification academic path.
 Students have the opportunity to apply fire science theory to real-world applications through the school’s required culminating senior project that often coordinates with local communities.